-- Allows the CHF to indirectly control the non-blocking mode, by using the current policy counters.
+allows the CHF to indirectly control the non-blocking mode, by using the current policy counters.
 This means that only PCF will control the non-blocking mode, with input from CHF.

-- The change of non-blocking mode can be per service data flow or per RG.
+The change of non-blocking mode can be per service data flow or per RG.